NuteBurn/nuteburn.github.io/resources.md

 - [Chad Westport](https://www.youtube.com/c/ChadWestport)
   - Of the FCP family, has content focused on helping beginner.
 - [Mr.Canuck's Grow](https://www.youtube.com/c/MrCanucksGrowGuide)
-  - The one that started it all for me.
+  - The one that started it all for me, great production value, fun to watch
+  - Primarily a organic dry amendment grower
 - [Garden Talk](https://www.youtube.com/channel/UC9GzxSYh-Ha3kkC0zfXb5oQ)
+  - Mr.Grow It's interview channel, he does a good job of getting a wide variety of guests
 - [Mr.Grow It](https://www.youtube.com/c/MrGrowIt)
 - [Apogee Instruments](https://www.youtube.com/c/Apogeeinstrumentsincorporated)
   - Science and biology focused on Cannabis